Calchan/debian-install-scripts/README.md

 and `dd` or `cp` it to a USB stick at least 1GB in size.

 3. Download the scripts in this repository and copy them to a FAT32-formatted USB stick.
-The Debian image is read-only so you can't put the scripts on your first stick, but you can wipe it after you've rebooted for the first time, reformat it to FAT32 and copy the scripts on it.
+The Debian image is read-only so you can't put the scripts on your first stick.
+However, once you're done with the first part (see below) and rebooted, you can reformat it to FAT32 and copy the scripts to it using another machine.
+Alternatively, once rebooted after the first part you can do this
-   Alternatively, once you reboot for the second part of the install process (see below), you can do this instead:
+   instead:
    ```
    apt install wget unzip
    wget https://github.com/Calchan/debian-install-scripts/archive/refs/heads/master.zip